CloudReactor/cloudreactor-procwrapper/README.md

 During secret fetching and secret resolution, proc_wrapper internally maintains the computed environment as a dictionary which may have embedded lists and dictionaries.
-However, the final environment passed to process is a flat dictionary containing only string values.
+However, the final environment passed to the process is a flat dictionary containing only string values.
 So proc_wrapper converts all top-level values to strings using these rules: